B-Dienst: Defensive cryptology

 The primary Kriegsmarine (Navy) cryptological machine used for defence, i.e. to encrypt communications between land based naval personnel and German naval units at sea, was the Naval Enigma (Enigma machine) and was known as Key M by the Kriegsmarine.

 This had been introduced during the interwar years in 1925 and was the first Military Enigma type to be adopted.
 During much of the 1920s and 1930s the Naval Enigma and associated key processes had been under continual security review and improvement and by the start of World War II, the Kriegsmarine were assured that sufficient preparation had been made to ensure that Naval Enigma was the most secure of the other services, including the Heer (army) and Luftwaffe (Air Force).
 In April 1940, during the Norwegian Campaign (Operation Stratford), the British had recovered matched plain and cypher text covering two days from a captured German Patrol Boat Vorpostenboot VP2623.
-These were passed to Hut 8 at Bletchley Park (GC&CS), which had been set up to attack Naval Enigma.
+These were passed to Hut 8 at the Government Code and Cypher School at Bletchley Park, which had been set up to attack Naval Enigma.
 The material enabled Hut 8 to read the traffic for six days during May 1940.
 History is unclear as to whether the material contained a plug layout on loose paper, for the six days or whether actual cryptanalysis took place using the first Bombe.